sydnieso/DH150-SydnieSo-FinalProject/README.md

 ## Wireframes/Wireflow
 Here are some of the wireframe sketches that I developed when starting to create layout improvements for Charity Miles.
 ![Wireframe Sketch 1](https://github.com/sydnieso/DH150-SydnieSo-FinalProject/blob/master/Wireframe%20Sketch%201.png)
+These sketches were the first few drafts that I had created.
+I got feedback from Professor Cho, stating that it was best to narrow down the functions the app can do based on the main ideas each scenario is striving to complete.
+In these sketches there are five page buttons on the navigation bar, but as you can see in the next set of sketches I narrowed it down to have three.
+There is also a page that indicates activity selection, but after further discussion with Professor Cho, I also decided to make this application solely a running app that raises money for charity.
 ![Wireframe Sketch 2](https://github.com/sydnieso/DH150-SydnieSo-FinalProject/blob/master/WireframeSketch2.jpg)

 ## Interactive Prototype